I am a Zivver admin

 Introduction

-In privacy laws, such as the GDPR access control and data retention are important requirements.
+In privacy laws, such as the GDPR, access control and data retention are important requirements.
 Typically, personal data cannot be processed or shared without a reason.
-Zivver helps organizations to comply with the requirements in GDPR for data access and deletion, and with country-specific regulations.
-Examples include the UK NCSC, Dutch NTA 7516.
+Zivver helps organizations comply with the GDPR requirements for data access and deletion, as well as with country-specific regulations.
+Examples include the UK NCSC and the Dutch NTA 7516.

 What are the consequences?